Healthy Recipes using Tree Onion

 - Salt and pepper to taste

-- In a skillet, heat olive oil over medium heat and add diced sweet potatoes.
-Cook until tender, about 10-15 minutes.
+- In a skillet, heat olive oil over medium heat.
+Add diced sweet potatoes and cook until they start to soften.

 Tree Onion and Tomato Bruschetta